Soulver 3 is available on the Mac App Store. We offer a 30-day trial, after which you can still view your sheets but editing will be disabled.

 If you purchased Soulver 3 directly from us in the past, you can download it from here.

 Yes.
 After downloading Soulver on another Mac, go to the Help menu and choose "Restore Purchase".

 Soulver 3 requires macOS 10.14.4 or later.
-If you're technically inclined, you might note that this is the first version of macOS that had Swift built right into the system.
-Soulver is written in Swift, and we didn't particularly want to ship Swift's runtime inside Soulver's bundle.
+This is the first version of macOS that had Swift built into the system.

 Alternatively, if you just need to sync a single sheet, export it (by dragging it out of the sidebar, or going File > Export > Soulver 3 File), and saving it to a synced location like Dropbox or iCloud Drive.

 By default Soulver formats your answers with SI notation:

 To turn off notation for all lines by default, go to